Khadaan: Filming

 On 14 February 2024, on the eve of Saraswati Puja, the Muhurat of the film was performed at the office of Surinder Films.
 The makers planned to shoot the first schedule of the film in Kolkata in February 2024, after Dev would complete his commitments with Tekka (2024).
-The filming commenced on 16 February 2024 with a short schedule in Kolkata, and also a revealation of the first look posters of Dev and Jisshu.
+The filming commenced on 16 February 2024 with a short schedule in Kolkata, and also a revelation of the first look posters of Dev and Jisshu.
 In an interview to the Anandabazar Patrika, the director informed about the difficulties of finding a suitable shooting spot in Kolkata.
 On 25 February 2024, an action sequence was shot at the tram depot in Nonapukur, under the supervision of fight master Rajesh Kannan.
 On 27 February, the team was spotted in Shobhabazar, where a particular scene was filmed at Chhaya cinema hall.
 The first schedule of the film was completed on 1 March 2024.

 From 4 March 2024, the second schedule commenced in the coal mines of Asansol, having major parts of the film been shot there, where Jisshu Sengupta joined the cast members.
 In this schedule, the song "Kishori" was filmed for 4 days, with an inclusion of 20 dancers.
 The song was picturized on Dev and Idhika Paul and was choreographed by D. Shankaraiyaa.
 An action sequence in the mud was shot with Dev and John Bhattacharya in the timespace of 10 and 12 March 2024 in Durgapur, which was designed by Rajesh Kannan.
 The remaining parts of this schedule, were filmed in the Asansol and Raniganj coalfields where Dev had gone earlier to recce, with some parts of the film being filmed Bankura.
 A scene where Dev puts a burning cigar inside his mouth, was finally shot after he had injured his lips 55 times with hot flashes from the cigar, along with burning his tongue and beard, during the retakes.
 A specific scene was filmed at the Randiha Barrage beside the Damodar River in Panagarh, where Dev and Jisshu met the fans who came to see the shooting.
 On 13 March 2024, the makers uploaded second poster of the film, informing that the second schedule of the film had been completed.